nihilistau/Smart-IoT-Labs/firmware/README.md

-The microPython firmware may be installed - flashed with the following scripts:
+The microPython firmware with all additional drivers may be installed - flashed with the following scripts:

 for **ESP32**: